Conny van Rietschoten: Whitbread Round the World Race

-The 1981/82 Whitbread Race saw Conny van Rietschoten’s maxi sloop Flyer II designed by German Frers matched against Peter Blake’s 68 ft Bruce Farr designed Ceramco New Zealand.
+The 1981/82 Whitbread Race saw Conny van Rietschoten’s maxi sloop Flyer II matched against Peter Blake’s 68 ft Bruce Farr designed Ceramco New Zealand.
 Ceramco New Zealand was dismasted during the first leg to give Flyer II a run-away victory on this first stage of the race to Cape Town, but thereafter, the two yachts raced neck-and-neck around the rest of the world.

 It was at the height of this competition when Conny van Rietschoten showed the steely side of his character.
 He suffered a heart attack when their yacht was deep into the Southern Ocean, en route to Auckland, New Zealand.
 Van Rietschoten swore his crew to secrecy, and would not even allow the Flyer II doctor Julian Fuller to call a cardiologist aboard their rival yacht Ceramco for advice.
 “The nearest port was 10 days away and the critical period is always the first 24–36 hours,” he recalled later.
 “Ceramco was already breathing down our necks.
 If they had known that I had a health problem, they would have pushed their boat even harder.
 When you die at sea, you are buried over the side.
 Perhaps those Ceramco boys might then have spotted me drifting by.
 And that I was determined would be the only thing they would see or hear from Flyer II on the matter!”

 Flyer II pulled out a 9 hour lead by Auckland, but Ceramco New Zealand won the leg on handicap.
 The race from there to Cape Horn was one of constantly swapping places.
 Half way across the Pacific, they were within sight of each other, and also rounded Cape Horn together.
 Flyer II got to Mar del Plata first to take line honours, but the Ceramco New Zealand crew were rewarded with 2nd on handicap.